josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧿_Targeting_Logic_Metadata_Signatures/🌋_prevent_data_overlap_gets_worse.md

 ---

 ## Footer
-*Emergent Predictive Behaviour via University/Vendor Data Overlap* is a node in the Governance & Prevent cluster.
+*🌋 PREVENT Data Overlap Gets Worse (Somehow?!)* is a node in the Governance & Prevent cluster.
 It documents how cross-use of academic datasets and vendor pipelines produces prediction-like effects that PREVENT then absorbs through practitioner interpretation.

 Cross-references:
 - PREVENT as Predictive-Policing Logic in Higher Education